developit/microbundle/README.md

 ### `microbundle` / `microbundle build`

-By default, microbundle will infer the location of your source entry file (the root module in your program) from the `source` field in your `package.json`.
-It will infer the output directory and filename(s) from the `main` field.
-For UMD builds, microbundle will use a snake case version of the `name` field in your `package.json` for the export name; you can also specify a name via an `amdName` field or the `name` CLI option.
+Unless overridden via command line, microbundle uses the `source` property in your `package.json` to locate the input file, and the `main` property for the output.

+For UMD builds, microbundle will use a snake case version of the `name` field in your `package.json` as export name.
+This can be overridden either by providing an `amdName` key in your `package.json` or via the `--name` flag in the cli.

 ### `microbundle watch`